NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 One can zoom to a desired proj win from the ``View`` menu.
 This is helpful to reproduce a zoom level.
 If multiple images are present, the proj win used is for the first one.
+This can be invoked at startup via ``--zoom-proj-win``.

 .. _stereo_gui_view_ip: